 Saving on your policy is like anything else.
 You can get great value if you understand the factors that impact how much you will pay.
 Use these general tips to find a vehicle that meets your needs:

 Smaller cars and SUVs tend to be more affordable to insure in Canada.
-The Mazda CX-3 and Honda CR-V are excellent options.
+For example, Chevrolet Equinox can have premiums as low as $159 per month.
+Dodge Journey, Jeep Cherokee, and Ford Escape can have rates under $175 monthly.
 Many affordable cars are available, especially if you have a good driving record.
 Spending the time to shop around is well worth it.
 Compare car insurance quotes to find what vehicle has better savings.

 Most are mid-sized cars, minivans, or SUVs, which are less to insure.
 These vehicles tend to have strong safety ratings, security features, and cost less to repair.
 The Honda Odyssey is a good choice for savings.
 Find out how much your Ontario car insurance will be by calling a ThinkInsure advisor.